 Founded in 1913 by writers Paul Budry and Edmond Gilliard, the Cahiers vaudois were published from 1914 to 1920.
 The cover illustration, a woodcut by Henry Bischoff, features a hand squeezing a bunch of grapes whose juice fills a glass, all encircled by the motto: “J’exprime” (“I express”).

-Les Cahiers vaudois aims to revitalize intellectual life in French-speaking Switzerland as a whole, and to position itself at the forefront of the cultural field.
-Initially a monthly creative magazine, it evolved into a publishing house for unique works, especially those by Ramuz.
-A leader of a whole generation of writers and artists, Ramuz was the author of the manifesto published in the first cahier, entitled Raison d’être (1914).
-More than one section in four of the entire Cahiers vaudois is devoted to the work of Ramuz, who relied almost exclusively on the magazine to publish his major texts between 1914 and 1920.
-Most of the magazines founded in French-speaking Switzerland in the 20th century followed in the footsteps of the Cahiers vaudois, or reacted to their positioning.
+The Cahiers vaudois set out to renew intellectual life in French-speaking Switzerland generally, and to take up a position in the cultural avant-garde.
+Initially a monthly arts magazine, the imprint became a publisher of unique works, especially by Ramuz.
+The leader of a whole generation of writers and artists, he was the author of the manifesto published in the first issue, titled Raison d’être (1914).
+More than one in every four issues of the Cahiers was devoted to Ramuz.
+Indeed, between 1914 and 1920 he relied almost exclusively on the magazine to publish his major texts.
+Most of the French-language magazines founded in the 20th century in Switzerland followed in the footsteps of the Cahiers vaudois, or reacted to their positioning.

-In the meantime, I’m working fourteen hours a day and have just finished this notebook, for which I’ve received a draft cover, which isn’t bad but needs to be lightened.
-I don’t know why, I’ve got a lot of faith in the company as long as Budry keeps the helm!
+In the meantime, I am working fourteen hours a day and have just finished this Cahier, for which I have received a draft of the cover.
+It’s not bad, but it needs to be lightened up.
+I don’t know why, but I am quite confident in this enterprise, so long as Budry is at the helm!

 Letter to Fernand Chavannes, February 3, 1914